 - 1 egg yolk, lightly beaten for the egg wash

 - Put the ground pork into a large bowl.1 pound ground pork or bulk sausage

 - In a food processor, chop nuts until fine but not pulverized.
 Dump the chopped nuts into the bowl with the pork.3 ounces macadamia nuts

-- Again in the food processor, blitz garlic and sage into a paste.
-Add fennel and pulse 10-15 times until chopped.
+- Again in the food processor, blitz the garlic and sage into a paste.
+Add the fennel and pulse 10 to 15 times until chopped.
 Add this mixture to the bowl with the pork and nuts.2 cloves garlic, 1 tablespoon fresh sage, 1/2 bulb fennel

 - Add salt and pepper (I used 1 tsp salt and 1/4 tsp of pepper but it will depend on your tastes and whether you are using pork or sausage meat) and gently mix by hand.

 - Roll puff pastry on a lightly floured countertop to 1/4" thick, about a square of 12" by 12".
-Cut into 4 squares.1/2 pound puff pastry – homemade or store bought
+Cut it into 4 squares.1/2 pound puff pastry – homemade or store bought

 - Fold puff pastry over meat and seal by dabbing a bit of water down the edge of one side.
-Place seam down and roll gently to seal.
+Place seam down and roll the log gently to seal.

 - Cut the log into whatever length you desire for your rolls, place the rolls seam down on a baking sheet lined with parchment paper, and brush them with the lightly beaten egg yolk.1 egg yolk, lightly beaten